nextstrain/ncov/narratives/ncov_sit-rep_2020-05-08.md

 We analyzed 2,226 publicly shared COVID-19 genomes.
 By comparing these viral genomes to each other, we can characterize how COVID-19 is moving around the world and spreading locally.
 In this week's updates, we focus on recent spread across Asia.
 We report:

-* Multiple introductions to Delhi during March 2020 from all over the world, rather than a single source
+* Multiple introductions to Delhi during March 2020 from all over the world
 * Many separate introductions to Singapore, most of which do not appear to have spread further
 * Expansion of a large cluster of cases in Singapore likely driven by sociological factors
 * Similar patterns of international spread that emphasize the urgent need for cooperative efforts